ahmedmeshref/football-players/README.md

 ### Run

 - navigate to your repository and run index.html on your favourite browser.

+## Host

+This app is hosted on github page `https://ahmedmeshref.github.io/football-players-info/`.

 # Author